boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 <script src="/static/an-informal-survey/jquery.dataTables.min.js"></script>
 <script src="/static/an-informal-survey/table.js"></script>

-The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (and now modified and supported by many excellent people) counts lines of code, comments and make a complexity estimate for files inside a code repository.
+The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (which is now modified and maintained by many other excellent people) counts lines of code, comments and make a complexity estimate for files inside a code repository.
 The latter is something you need a good sample size to make good use of.
-Otherwise what does "This file has complexity 10" tell you?
+It tries to count branch statements in code but what does that actually mean for most languages?
+Otherwise "This file has complexity 10" is not very useful.
 So I thought I would try running it at all the source code I could get my hands on.
+This would also allow me to see if there are any edge cases I didn't consider in the tool itself.
+A brute force Q/A trial by fire.

 However if I am going to run it over all that code which is going to be expensive computationally I may as well try to get some interesting numbers out of it.
-As such I decided to record everything as I went and produce this post.
+As such I decided to record everything as I went and see if I could get something interesting in the end, hence this post.

 In short I downloaded and processed a lot of code using `scc`.
-The data set I looked at includes,
+The raw numbers include,

  - **9,985,051** total repositories
- - **9,100,083** repositories with at least 1 known file
+ - **9,100,083** repositories with at least 1 identified file
  - **884,968** empty repositories (those with no files)
  - **58,389,641** files in all repositories
  - **40,736,530,379,778** bytes processed (40 TB)